 Yarico is the true story of a 17c.
 Amerindian woman who saved the life of a British merchant; after falling in love and sailing to Barbados, he sold her into slavery.
 The issues within the story include ideological and theatrical exploration of ‘being enslaved’ in both historical and contemporary contexts, culturally diverse relationships and the power of music as a tool for expression in response to adversity.

-Both show and workshops are available for schools bookings now, see below for more details and please contact email@example.com to book.
+Both show and workshops are available for schools bookings now, follow the link for more details and booking information.

 Strange Case of Dr Jekyll and Mr Hyde

 “I loved how you stayed so faithful to the text – it is going to be so helpful to our GCSE students” - English Teacher Challney Girls, Luton.

 This 50-minute live adaptation of ‘Strange Case of Dr Jekyll & Mr Hyde’ provides a clear and vivid sense of the narrative and characters, supporting students to be inspired and intrigued by the drama of the text.
 Featuring Trestle’s signature masks, new music and dynamic performance, this memorable take on Stevenson’s novella will leave students excited by the story, intrigued by the characters, engaged by the ideas and inspired to return to the original text.